yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

     * Perl ; Can be about 3x C speed in best case
     * Ruby, JRuby ; mostly very slow.

 This is a first approach.
 The speed of the language for basic benchmarks.
 But, here we are interrested in web programming.
-Fortunately techempower has made some tests for all web framework this time.
+Fortunately techempower has made some tests focused on most web frameworks:

 [Web framework benchmarks](http://www.techempower.com/blog/2013/05/17/frameworks-round-6/).

 As always, these value quite informative are also quite imprecise relatively to how all of this will respond for your own application.

-So we continue to create clusters.
+So we continue to create clusters:

+**TODO**

+# Expressiveness

 Now, how to objectively measure expressiveness?